Theory for Anomalous NMR Response in Pb_{1-x}Tl_{x}Te on Charge Kondo Effect: NMR Relaxation Rate at

 where $U_{\rm ph}^{0}$ and $U_{\rm dc}^{0}$ are the bare pair-hopping and inter-orbital interactions, respectively, and $E_{\rm c}^{0}$ is the bare bandwidth of conduction electrons. { On the other hand, $U_{\rm ph}(T)$ exhibits divergent behavior toward $T=T_{\rm K}$ as $U_{\rm ph}(T)\approx U_{\rm ph}^{0}/\log(T/T_{\rm K)}$ in the one-loop order RG approximation. } Replacing $U_{\rm ph}$ in Eq.\ (\ref{rates7E}) by $U_{\rm ph}(T)$ [Eq.\ (\ref{GF1H})], the NMR relaxation rates $(1/T_{1}T)_{\rm ph}$ at Te site (${\bf r}$) is given by

 The procedure of replacing the bare pair-hopping interaction $U_{\rm ph}^{0}$ by the renormalized one $U_{\rm ph}(T)$ may be justified by the expression [Eq. \ (\ref{Gamma1})] in which major contribution comes from the conduction electrons with the energy $y_{4}\lsim T$.
 Equation (\ref{rates7G}) is one of central results of the present paper.
 Namely, the NMR relaxation rates $1/T_{1}T$ at Te sites near the Tl site should exhibit pronounced increase as $T$ decreases toward the Kondo temperature $T_{\rm K}$ of the charge Kondo effect.
-This result { is a signature of} the diverging increase in the NMR relaxation rate $1/T_{1}T$ of $^{125}$Te of Pb$_{1-x}$Tl$_{x}$Te observed below $T=10$ K for the sample $x\simeq 0.01$ in Ref.\ \citen{Mukuda}.
+This result { is a signature of} the diverging increase in the NMR relaxation rate $1/T_{1}T$ of $^{125}$Te in Pb$_{1-x}$Tl$_{x}$Te observed below $T=10$ K for the sample $x\simeq 0.01$ in Ref.\ \citen{Mukuda}.
+Note that $1/T_{1}T$ of $^{125}$Te in Pb$_{1-x}$Na$_{x}$Te with non-valence skipping element Na does not exhibit such enhancement,~\cite{Horikawa} suggesting that the valence skipping effect is the origin of such enhancement.
 The result is expected to remain essentially valid if we adopt more solid calculations, such as the NRG calculation,~\cite{Matsuura} because the diverging behavior in the renormalized pair-hopping interaction $U_{\rm ph}$ toward $T=T_{\rm K}$ is still expected {as discussed in the end of the present section.}

 Concluding this subsection, it should be remarked that there exist higher order corrections in $U_{\rm ph}$ to the diagram shown in Fig.\ \ref{Fig:1} which is essentially independent of the Kondo-like renormalization on the pair-hopping interaction $U_{\rm ph}$ itself given by the vertical processes shown in Fig.\ \ref{2ndOrderProcess}(a).
 For example, such a next order correction $\Delta U_{\rm ph}({\rm i}\omega_{\nu})$ to $U_{\rm ph}$ in Fig.\ \ref{Fig:1} (in the horizontal direction) is given by Fig.\ \ref{Fig:2} whose analytic expression is